ChrisHashing/web3_hosting/Readme.md

 ## Usage

-1. **Deploy the smart contract (WebsiteContract.sol) using hardhat or through remix ide**
+1. **Deploy the smart contract (WebsiteContractV3.sol) using hardhat or through remix ide**

-We will be adding the website files on to this contract.

 2. **Deploy Website to Smart Contract:**

     To deploy the HTML, CSS, and JavaScript resources to your smart contract, run:
     ```bash
-    node host.js
+    node hostV3.js
     ```
-    After adding the html, css and js in the host.js file or replacing the template codes.
-Don't forget to replace the ca with the smart contract address of the one which we deployed at step 1.

-    This will add the website files to the smart contract.
+    This script will read the build files from your React application and upload them in chunks to the smart contract.

 ## Customization

-- **HTML, CSS, and JS Content:**
-  - You can modify the HTML, CSS, and JS resources in the `host.js` file before deploying them to the contract.
+- **React Build Files:**
+  - Build your React application and ensure the build files are in the `calculator` directory (or update the paths in `hostV3.js` accordingly).

 ## Environment Variables